 This means that when you need to reach all your employees–not just the ones at their desk or in the office–texting is the way to go.
 Employees can view text alerts without even unlocking their phones.

 This also contributes to your employees’ responsiveness.
 While the average response time for an email is 90 minutes, for texts it’s just 90 seconds.
 When you need a quick response from your employees, say, to a question like “Are you safe?”, sending the message via text is your best bet.

-3. Text alerts don’t require internet connection
+3. Text alerts don’t require an internet connection

-Unlike almost every other form of communication, text alerts can be sent and received without internet connection.
+Unlike almost every other form of communication, text alerts can be sent and received without an internet connection.
 In some situations, this is crucial.

 What if you need to notify your employees of an internet outage?
 An email won’t do much good, and neither will a message sent through a channel like Slack.
 You need a text message, which you can reliably send and receive even with zero internet connectivity.

 This is also important for reaching employees on the road, or in areas without internet connectivity.
 Text alerts are your surest way of reaching those people.

 It is clear that there are many benefits to using text alerts to reach employees.
 For most companies, text alerts are a crucial channel when it comes to achieving timely communication with employees.
 But are texts enough?
 Unfortunately, no. Text alerts also have their shortcomings.